nertilaismailaj/VirtualVideoPlayerSimulation/README.md

-# Virtual Video Player Simulation
+# Virtual Video Player Simulation-JAVA
 This project was a coursework for Computer Programming course, first year, Computer Science.